ruszkipista/cims03-my-car/README.md

 os.environ.setdefault("PORT",             "5500")
 os.environ.setdefault("FLASK_DEBUG",      "True")
 ```
-The `<secret key>` can be any random charater string from your keyboard.
+The `<secret key>` can be any random character string from your keyboard.

 Create file `envDB.py` into the root of the project folder with the following content:
 ```